lipu-linku/sona/api/README.md

 How to contribute:
 - Fork the repo and make any changes you want.
-- Build the schemas in `../schemas/` with `pnpm run build`
+- Build the schemas in with `pnpm run generate`
-- Run the dev server using `pnpm run -F sona-api dev` and verify that your changes work.
+- Run the dev server using `pnpm run dev` and verify that your changes work.
 - Create a pull request back to the main branch and request a review from a maintainer.